galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 questions:
 - How to use machine learning to create predictive models from biological datasets (RNA-seq and DNA methylation)?
 objectives:
-- Learn aging biomarkers from RNA-seq and DNA methylation datasets
+- Learn ageing biomarkers from RNA-seq and DNA methylation datasets
 - Apply regression based machine learning algorithms
 - Learn feature selection and hyperparameter optimisation
 key_points: